psliwa/fluent-traversable/README.md

 in previous example instead `TraversableShaper::create()` would be `TraversableShaper::varargs()`, shaper would be used in this way: `$maxEvenPrinter(1, 3, 5, 2, 4)` (few arguments instead of array).

+Third and last version of `TraversableShaper` is version with one argument that contains single value - shaper threat this single value as array with 1 element.
+This version can be used in specific situations as predicate / mapping function - this will be covered in next subsection.
+To create mentioned shaper you should use `TraversableShaper::singleValue()` factory method.

+<a name="shaperAsPredicate"></a>
 ### TraversableShaper as predicate / mapping function

-You can use `TraversableShaper` to create predicate or mapping function when you use `FluentTraversable`.
+You can use `TraversableShaper` to create predicate or mapping function for `FluentTraversable`, especially after functions that transforms single value to array of values (`groupBy`, `partition` etc.).

 Example:

-I have an array of patients, I want to know percentage of female patients grouped by blood type.
+*We have an array of patients and we want to know percentage of female patients grouped by blood type.*

 ```php